-The daunting trip up Rialto Street is worth it — Troy Hill boasts a tight-knit, diverse community, stunning views, a famous church and art house and is just minutes from Downtown.
+The daunting trip up Rialto Street is worth it — Troy Hill boasts a tight-knit, diverse community, stunning views, a famous church and art house, and is just minutes from Downtown.

 Stats (via Niche)

-- Population: 1,619
+- Population: 2,784

-- Size: >1 sq. mi
+- Size: 0.46 sq. miles

-- Median Rent: $1,027
+- Median Rent: $1,092

-- Median Home Value: $61,855
+- Median Home Value: $64,952

 Troy Hill is also home to one of Pittsburgh’s quirkiest attractions, La Hütte Royal.
 It looks like a run-of-the-mill Pittsburgh home from the outside.
 But inside is an immersive, grotesque wonderland of art, sculpture and bizarre found objects.
 La Hütte Royal, an installation by German artist Thorsten Brinkmann, is available to tour by making an appointment here.

 For a festive atmosphere and tasty beers, head to Penn Brewery.
 One of Pittsburgh’s oldest and largest craft breweries, Penn Brewery serves up classic Pittsburgh food alongside their German-style lagers—all this in a very cool and historic space.
-Don’t miss their upcoming Octoberfest in late September.

 Though it’s not technically in Troy Hill, Wigle Whiskey’s Barrelhouse and Whiskey Garden sits right at the neighborhood’s border.
 The satellite location of the Strip District distillery offers tours, cocktails and tons of events in the warm weather.

 Rialto Street is sometimes referred to as “Pig Hill” or “Pig’s Hill.”
-The nickname comes from the days when the street was used to drive pigs up from the Washington’s Landing rail stations to slaughterhouses in Spring Garden.
+The nickname comes from the days when the street was used to drive pigs up from Washington’s Landing rail stations to slaughterhouses in Spring Garden.

 Troy Hill is a historically German neighborhood, settled by German immigrants who worked in the mills and factories along the Allegheny River.
 Though the neighborhood is now home to a diverse and vibrant population, a stroll through Troy Hill is still reminiscent of a trip to a tiny European village.

-Though no ketchup is made there anymore, the historic Heinz factory is still an iconic part of the Troy Hill cityscape.
+Though no ketchup is made there anymore, the historic Heinz Factory is still an iconic part of the Troy Hill cityscape.
 Some of the buildings are now home to luxury lofts.